Most Americans recognize climate change, but some are still unsure about its causes.

 We can think of the state of human activities and climate change as no different than smoking and cancer.

-In fact, we are statistically more confident that humans cause climate change than that smoking causes cancer.
+In fact, we are as confident that humans cause climate change than that smoking causes cancer.

 So what's the evidence?

 The research falls into nine independently studied, but physically related, lines of evidence:

 - Simple chemistry – When we burn carbon-based materials, carbon dioxide (CO2) is emitted (research beginning in the 1900s).

 - Basic accounting of what we burn, and therefore how much CO2 we emit (data collection beginning in 1970s)

-- Measuring CO2 in the atmosphere and trapped in ice to find that it is increasing and that the levels are higher than anything we've seen in hundreds of thousands of years (measurements beginning in 1950s)
+- Measuring CO2 in the atmosphere and trapped in ice to find that it's increasing, with levels higher than anything we've seen in hundreds of thousands of years (measurements beginning in 1950s)

 - Chemical analysis of the atmospheric CO2 that reveals the increase is coming from burning fossil fuels (research beginning in 1950s)